Kids' Health

 For most people, massage therapy is just something you get when you want your body to feel good.
 It relieves stress and can be extremely relaxing.
 However, it can also speed up the recovery of damaged muscles.

-If your child sustained an injury to their muscles or if they’ve been feeling sore, consider getting them massage therapy to help them heal.
-Talk to your child’s doctor first before booking them for a massage to make sure it won’t do more damage.
-If they’re in the clear, get them a massage at least once, if not every week for a month.
-Even if they don’t have sore muscles, getting a massage will help their nervous system relax, which will aid in the healing process.
+If your child suffered an injury to their muscles or if they’ve been feeling sore, consider getting them massage therapy to help them heal.
+First of all, consult with your child’s doctor before scheduling a massage for them so you can be sure it’s not going to cause even more harm.
+If they clear them, massage your child at least once if not every week for a month.
+Even though your child may not have any sore muscles, a massage will help their nervous system ease and heal.

 Get your child back into their routine as soon as possible

-An injury will disrupt your child’s routine, so ease them back into social activities as soon as possible.
-Ask their doctor what activities they can safely do and when.
-Always listen to what their doctor says, but don’t wait too long to get them back into some kind of normal life, even if all you can do is invite their friends over to watch movies.
-The more support you give your child, the faster they’ll heal from their injury.
+Something will happen to disrupt your child’s routine so get them back social as soon as possible.
+Ask the doctor what they can do safely and when.
+Always listen to what their doctor says, but don’t wait too long getting them back into some kind of normal life-even if all you can do is invite their friends over to watch movies.
+The more support you give your child, the faster they will heal from their injury.

 Admin